timotheeg/distort_faces/README.md

 ## Features
 * Awesome distortion effect!
-It fools your brain so good that if stare at a distorted pic long enough, it will fool "feel" natural, and the original image will be the one that feels distorted.
+It fools your brain so good that if stare at a distorted pic long enough, it will "feel" natural, and the original image will be the one that feels distorted (press and hold `ESC` key in the demo page to view the original).
 Haha!
 * tunables to allow control over the effects (radius, scale, scale easing)
 * 100% client-side code, including "upload" and "download"
 * primitive multi-blob support (keyboard-controlled, works as long as blobs do not overlap)

 ## Demo
 Play with the app [here](http://timotheegroleau.com/fun/distort_faces/).
 Upload and download your own pics, or play with the 3 sample pics of my kids and I to get you started.

 ## How it works?
 The algorithm is not based on some fancy pixel manipulation, but on a naive "intuitive" implementation instead.

 The effect works by drawing concentric circles with diminishing radii on top of each other.
 In each circle, the pic is drawn again at a different scale.
 All the pics are drawn centered on the same point, relative to their scale.